 Also, everyone assumes fast food is to blame for obesity, when its simply people who are lazy and greedy who are to blame.
 The facts are, people love a scapegoat and love to rally around and point the figure – particularly when it’s against The Man.
 But, in the case of fast food, the finger should be pointed squarely at the fat, greedy slob with 5 Big Mac’s and the bucket-size coke.

-Conclusion: Unless you get a kick out of, or pride yourself on telling people you don’t touch junk food, there’s no reason why you can’t enjoy a little of what you always have – providing the absolute majority of your time and diet you are doing the ‘right thing’.
-I promise you, the negative impact on your body beautiful will be absolutely non-existent.
+Unless you get a kick out of, or pride yourself on telling people you don’t touch junk food, there’s no reason why you can’t enjoy a little of what you always have – providing the absolute majority of your time and diet you are doing the ‘right thing’.
+I promise you, the negative impact on your body beautiful will be absolutely non-existent if you stay within the bounds.